tableau/webdataconnector/docs3/index.md

 ---
 {% include prelim_note.md %}

-Create a Web Data Connector (WDC) when you want to connect to a web data source from Tableau.
-A WDC is an HTML page with JavaScript code that connects to web data (for example, by means of a REST API), converts the data to a JSON format, and passes the data to Tableau.
+Create a web data connector when you want to connect to a web data source from Tableau.
+A web data connector is an HTML page with JavaScript code that connects to web data (for example, by means of a REST API), converts the data to a JSON format, and passes the data to Tableau.